userquin/vite-ssg/README.md

 ### Head configuration

-`vite-ssg can handle` all head info for you, but requires some hints to automatically to do it: it requires **only** the `pageI18nKey` on the meta route (by default it will use the `route name or route path` with `/` prefix).
+`vite-ssg/i18n` can handle all head info for you, but requires some hints to automatically to do it: it requires **only** the `pageI18nKey` on the meta route (by default it will use the `route name or route path` with `/` prefix).

 You must configure `pageI18nKey` on your routes and so you can reference with your `pageI18nKey`: